joereddington/Slides-2019-10-09-UCLAN/cm.md

 1700 Friday you will be done.
 Signed, sealed, delivered.
 Should be on Amazon that night.
 Signings and so on.

 ---

 # Leaders

-* Mostly useful for people who want to be better writers and who want to stretch themselves.
+* If have have done my job properly...
-* We also run a leadership program, for leaders, to lead.
+* Anything that changes your life...
-* I write a lot of references for that second one.
+* We have a system for that...

 ---